Home » Recipes » Dessert » Easy 2-Ingredient Soda Cake Recipe

 • Beat on low speed with a hand mixer for 1 minute.

-• Beat on medium speed with a hand mixer for 2 minutes.
+• Beat on medium speed with a hand mixer and beat on slow for 1 minutes and medium for 5 minutes.

-• Pour cake batter into sheet cake pan and bake in the oven for 30 minutes.
+• Pour cake batter into a prepared sheet cake pan and bake in the oven for 30 minutes.

 • Let cool to room temperature.
 Then serve.